Olivia Price (soccer): Return to Western Sydney Wanderers

-In September 2020, Western Sydney Wanderers announced it had recruited Price citing her strong work ethic and leadership qualities.
+In September 2020, Western Sydney Wanderers announced it had recruited Price, citing her strong work ethic and leadership qualities.
+In September 2026, Price departed the club at the conclusion of her contract.

 International career

 Price has represented Australia at both under-17 and under-20 level.
 She played in the team that finished runner-up to the Japanese under-23 side at the 2013 AFF Women's Championship.
 She went on to play for the Young Matildas for the AFC U-19 Women's Championship.
 Price played for the Young Matildas again in the qualifiers for the 2015 AFC U-19 Women's Championship in Vietnam and scored a brace in Australia's 19–0 win against Singapore.
 On 5 May 2015 Price was named Captain of the Young Matildas for their 7 – 0 win over Indonesia in the AFF Championship.